JonathanSum/Translation_pytorch-Deep-Learning/readme.md

-Place for translating the pytorch deep learning for NYU
+Place for the draft of translating the pytorch deep learning for NYU